 text(eigenface.P(1,i), eigenface.P(2,i), eigenface.P(3,i), num2str(eigenface.y(i)));

-So what's left is the performance of the model.
-There are functions for performing cross validations, see example.m for their use.
+If you want to know the performance of the model I suggest using my framework at https://github.com/bytefish/facerec.
+There are functions for performing cross validations, see validation_example.m for their usage.
 The accuracy on the AT&T database is 96.25% with 30 eigenvectors.
-If you want to calculate it yourself:

 Feel free to play around with the code.